What is Tor (The Onion Router) and How to Use Tor to be Anonymous

 How Tor Works

-Crucially, Tor camouflages your connection by sending data packets through a virtual path of randomly selected relays set up by Tor and its volunteers all around the world.
+Crucially, Tor camouflages your connection by sending data packets through a virtual path of randomly selected relays (also called nodes) set up by Tor and its volunteers all around the world.
 Anybody can set up a relay and doing so helps support the important cause of online anonymity.

 By default, data sent over the Tor network travels through at least three relays before reaching its final destination (for example, the web page you want to visit).
 Two relays act as inside relays, transmitting the data within the Tor network, and the last relay functions as an exit relay (or exit node) which transmits the data outside the Tor network to the final destination.